 Suzanne helped so many to carry their crosses.
-But she also experienced that help herself-the support for her throughout New Zealand was considerable.
-When she died so many people turned out for her funeral.
+And she also experienced that help herself-the support for her throughout New Zealand was considerable.
+When she died huge crowds turned out for her funeral.

 Can I use my experience and my gifts to help others and lighten their loads?
 Do I look for opportunities to help those who are struggling?